Bob Aldous British, b. 1960

 There are many artists from the canon of art history that Bob Aldous eloquently cites in relation to his work.
 Some are influences, other artists mirror his own psyche and preoccupations.
 Tiepolo and Turner, Tapies and Tillyer all hold sway but lets look at the intrinsic nature of the paintings, performance and poetry of the man himself.

 Air and water – breathing through water – walking on air.
-The elements earth and fire are nowhere to be seen – Bobs poetry and performance pieces exude ethereality; his silk paintings and watercolours do the same.
+The elements earth and fire are nowhere to be seen in his large silk paintings.
 The quality of lightness, as in ‘ lightness of being’ is clearly not thinness.
-Bobs paintings flow with a deceptive ease of making which is far removed from the vague mark-making of a ‘thin’ painter; Aldous is a meticulous practitioner of his craft and well versed in both art theory and metaphor
+Bobs paintings flow with a deceptive ease of making which is far removed from the vague mark-making of a ‘thin’ painter.